agungTuanany/docker-mastery-complete-toolset/chapter-3-creating-and-using-containers-like-a-boss/README.md

-As you can see, there's lot's of interesting options for **Docker networking** and really the end goal here, and one thing I love to brag (challenge) about with containers, is that if you're running all of the applications on _a single serer_, in this case, you're able to really protect them.
+As you can see, there's lot's of interesting options for **Docker networking** and really the end goal here, and one thing I love to brag (challenge) about with containers, is that if you're running all of the applications on _a single server_, in this case, you're able to really protect them.
 Because in the physical world where we were creating _virtual machine_ and _host_ in a network, we would often **overexpose** the _port_ and _networking_ on our application servers.